Skip to main content

 What Happens When You Stop Paying Your ULIP Premium Before 3 Years?

-Sometimes, you might face financial difficulty that makes you unable to pay the premium.
+Sometimes you might face financial difficulties that prevent you from paying the premium.
 Or you might realise that a ULIP doesn’t serve your financial goals.
 When you are in this situation, you might ask, “What if I don’t pay ULIP premium?”
-If you choose to stop paying your ULIP premiums before 3 or 5 years (of the usual lock-in period), you are presented with two options.
+If you choose to stop paying your ULIP premiums before 3 or 5 years (of the usual lock-in period), you have two options.
 You either revive the policy or withdraw from the scheme without life insurance coverage.

 Let us round up the consequences of this:

-• No Penal Measures: First things first, you will not be penalised for early withdrawal.
-Your ULIP provider will not charge any penalty if you are unable to keep up with the premium payments.
-The only catch is that you cannot withdraw the money before the lock-in period of 3 years (or 5 years, as the case may be) has passed.
+• No Penal Measures: First things first, you will not be penalised for discontinuing your premiums.
+Your ULIP provider will not charge you any penalty if you are unable to keep up with the premium payments.
+The only catch is that you cannot withdraw the money before the 5-year lock-in period has passed.

-• Notice: Once you have discontinued the premium payment, you will be served a notice within 15 days after the expiry of the grace period of the policy.
+• Notice: Once you have discontinued premium payments, you will receive a notice within 15 days after the grace period expires.
 This serves as an option to revive the policy.
-Within 30 days of getting the notice, you can convey to the company that you wish to keep the policy.
-The revival of the policy depends upon the payment of all the unpaid premiums and charges.
+Within 30 days of receiving the notice, you can notify the company that you wish to keep the policy.
+Reviving the policy depends on paying all the unpaid premiums and applicable charges.

-• Final payout: If you are not reviving the policy but instead discontinuing it, you will receive the withdrawal amount only after the lock-in period.
+• Final Payout: If you do not revive the policy but instead let it lapse, you will receive the discontinuance/withdrawal amount only after the 5-year lock-in period ends.
 This amount, however, is not the complete fund value.
-Instead, it is treated to a lot of charges and deductions like fund management charges, annual charges and surrender charges.
+Instead, it is subject to many charges and deductions, such as fund management charges, annual charges, and surrender charges.

-Remember that if you are unhappy with the performance of your ULIP investment, you can always make tweaks to the fund allocation.
-Exiting a ULIP plan means you will need to find a replacement in the form of life insurance online, a robust investment avenue, as well as bear charges.
+Remember that if you are unhappy with your ULIP's performance, you can always adjust the fund allocation.
+Exiting a ULIP plan means you will need to find a replacement in the form of life insurance online, a robust investment avenue, and bear charges.
 Decide wisely!

 Why Should You Not Discontinue Your ULIP Policy in 3 Years?

-There are many reasons to keep your ULIP active after three years.
-It is financially advisable to keep your ULIP investments for longer time periods, as this allows you to get the results and dividends you want as an investor.
+There are many reasons to keep your ULIP active beyond three years.
+It is financially advisable to stay invested in your ULIP for longer periods, as this allows you to achieve the results and dividends you want as an investor.

-Some of the most important reasons you do not want to discontinue your ULIP policy are:
+Some of the most important reasons not to discontinue your ULIP policy are:

-• Investing in ULIPs allows you to utilise tax deductions under Section 80C of the Income Tax Act.
-The premiums you pay for the ULIPs can be deducted from your taxable income.
-According to this section, investments of up to ₹1.5 lakh can be claimed as deductions.
-This is subject to the terms and conditions of the Income Tax Act.
+• Investing in ULIPs allows you to utilise tax deductions under Section 123 (previously 80C of the Income Tax Act 1961).
+The premiums you pay towards your ULIP are eligible for deduction from your taxable income.
+According to this section, investments of up to ₹1.5 lakh can be deducted.
+This is subject to the terms and conditions of the Income Tax Act, 2025.

-• ULIPs are market-based products that allow you to invest in various funds, like equity funds.
-ULIPs are believed to hold better returns over a long-term period.
-The longer you hold over your ULIP, the better the returns you will receive over the long term.
+• ULIPs are market-linked products that allow you to invest across various fund options, like equity funds.
+ULIPs tend to offer better returns over the long term.
+The longer you hold your ULIP, the better the returns you will receive over the long term.

 The Benefit of Continued Investments Post Lock-In Period

-By the time your lock-in period ends, your investment is already thriving in the market; meanwhile, you already enjoy the benefits of a life cover.
-Keeping it active after this period unlocks doors to maximum benefits.
-It helps you in terms of financial growth, security and also a balanced portfolio over time.
+By the time your lock-in period ends, your investment has had time to grow in the market, and you have already been enjoying the benefit of life cover throughout the period.
+Keeping your policy active beyond this period opens the door to greater benefits.
+It helps you build financial growth, security and a more balanced portfolio over time.

 Conclusion

-ULIPS become quite a useful form of wealth creation if used with a long-term goal in mind.
-It allows you to get market-based returns on your investment while letting you enjoy the tax benefits and coverage for a long time.
+ULIPS can be quite a useful vehicle for wealth creation when used with a long-term goal in mind.
+It allows you to earn market-based returns on your investment while enjoying tax benefits and coverage for a long time.
 If withdrawing or surrendering from a ULIP is not necessary for you, it is better for you to benefit from the various benefits a ULIP provides.

 Glossary:

-• Surrender Value: The amount the insurance company pays to the policyholder when he/she decides to terminate the plan before maturity.
+1. Surrender Value: The amount the insurance company pays to the policyholder when he/she decides to terminate the plan before maturity

-• Lock-In Period: The time period for which the investment or the invested amount cannot be withdrawn or sold.
+2. Lock-In Period: The time period for which the investment or the invested amount cannot be withdrawn or sold

 Glossary book